psycopg/psycopg2/doc/src/extras.rst

                           has applied the changes (physical replication
                           master-slave protocol only)
         :param reply: request the server to send back a keepalive message immediately
+        :param force: force sending a feedback message regardless of status_interval timeout

         Use this method to report to the server that all messages up to a certain LSN position have been processed on the client and may be discarded on the server.

-        This method can also be called with all default parameters' values to just send a keepalive message to the server.
+        If the *reply* or *force* parameters are not set, this method will just update internal structures without sending the feedback message to the server.
+The library sends feedback message automatically when *status_interval* timeout is reached.

     Low-level replication cursor methods for :ref:`asynchronous connection
     <async-support>` operation.